45 Fremont

 desktop iterations

-These would then be produced into individual wireframes that included the section name and type of content to be included on the page.
+These would then be produced into individual wireframes that included the div name and type of content to be included on the page.
 I then presented to our internal team where we narrowed down which sitemap directions would be best to show to our client.

 Direction A